The Rise of Educated Entrepreneurs in the Marketplace

 The franchise marketplace has gone through a significant evolution over the past ten years in that more and more of the candidates that enter the franchise marketplace are what would be described as higher-educated and higher-qualified franchise buyer than the market had seen previously.
 The reason for this new wave of buyers who bring college educations, MBA’s and advanced careers is the declining job market for higher income employees.

-Many industry segments have seen significant decline in what were traditionally high paying opportunities for employees.
+Many industry segments have seen significant decline in what traditionally high paying opportunities for employees.
 According to Fox Business, Real Estate Agents who in the mid-2000’s realized an income of $39k-$136k per year have lost over 200,000 jobs in the segment, the pharmaceutical market who once was a premier industry segment for sales and marketing positions have lost over 50,000 jobs paying between $75,000 to $106,000 per year.
 Banking, Construction, Journalism and other market segments have experienced some of the same trends.

 This movement from an employee standpoint has pushed people who in most cases have not been an entrepreneur or business owner to consider starting a business and this is where franchising offers a significant value proposition.